|This article refers to the latest XLCubed version. For other versions, see Formatting Grids/Versions.|

 You can also set formatting on rows and/or columns for grid members.

-The format sheet looks like this:
+Create formatting as for levels, so that the format sheet looks something like this:

-Change the format sheet to ROWS as below:
+Change the hierarchy to ROWS as below:

 This format will now be applied for whichever hierarchy is on rows.
-Let's put Geography on rows instead:

-As you can see this is a very simple way to create standardised reporting within an organisation.
 This could easily be included in the master format sheet so that all grids created would have the same row format.
 The same applies to columns.

 Format by Member Property